 1. Set a Budget with a List

 If you don’t set a budget, you’ll most likely to overspend in this holiday season because you don’t keep track of what you spend.
 Set a budget and make a list in your notebook.
-Write down each recipient, gift ideas and the amount of each item that you’re expected to spend.
+Use a notebook to write down each recipient, gift ideas and the amount of each item that you’re expected to spend.

 In this way, you’ll know where’s your money going.
-This does not only keep you stay on track financially but also help you not to stress about the debt after the holidays.
+Not only keep you stay on track financially but also help you not to stress about the debt after the holidays.

 2. Get the Best Deals Online